Little-White-PD/ITP4716MLabDemo/README.md

 # ITP4716M_Project
-Coding
-Including Movements, Rotations, Jumps, Using items, Skills, Players State, Buffs, call UI etc.
+Stay Home Safty by 6UO

-# Movements and Rotations🚶‍🏃‍
+# Scripts
-4 Players and NPCs' movements<br/>
+4 Players and NPCs' movements
 Like Walking and Running
 4 Players and NPCs' rotations
 360° rotations